Airocide vs Molekule: What’s the Difference?

 Filters

 While typical air purifiers usually use HEPA filters, Molekule’s air purifier has gone one step further and utilized cutting-edge nanotechnology called the PECO-Filter.
-This PECO-Filter eradicates pollutants at a much smaller level in comparison to HEPA filters – 1,000 times smaller, to be exact.
-By being able to destroy air pollutants at the molecular level, it’s no wonder that Molekule’s air purifier has gotten raving reviews.
+This PECO filter eradicates pollutants at a much smaller level in comparison to HEPA filters – 1,000 times smaller, to be exact.
+By being able to destroy air pollutants at the molecular level, it’s no wonder that Molekule’s air purifier has gotten rave reviews.

 Function